 This is the percentage of people who click your ad after seeing it.
-CTRs can vary by business type, but keeping yours above 1% for Search campaigns is a good start point.
+CTRs can vary by business type, but keeping yours above 1% for Search campaigns is a good starting point.

-These are valuable actions customers take after clicking your ad, like purchases, calls, leads, or app downloads.
+Customers take valuable actions after clicking your ad, like purchases, calls, leads, or app downloads.

-In the early stages of your campaign, it’s important to focus on CTR and website engagement to make sure you’re attracting the right customers to your website.
-You can also connect your goals to data and track sales and conversions to monitor important actions.
+In the early stages of your campaign, it’s essential to focus on CTR and website engagement to make sure you’re attracting the right customers to your website.
+You can also connect your goals to data and track sales and conversions to monitor essential actions.

 Lesson 2 – The basics of understanding your customers